troperville

 • Blind Without 'Em: Phil wears Claire's glasses when they disguise themselves as a snooty upper class couple, forcing her to get the information they came for by pressing her face right up to the computer screen.

 • Brick Joke: At the beginning, at home, Claire bangs her shins on drawers someone had left open.
-Halfway through the movie it happens twice more and it turns out it must have been Phil, since leaving drawers open is a bad habit of his.
+Halfway through the movie it happens twice more and it turns out it was Phil's fault each time, since leaving drawers open is a bad habit of his.

 • Earlier on, Phil refers to risotto as "that rice thing".

-• Chekhov's Gun: A number of things, but most importantly Claire's "counting to three" threat.
+• A number of things, but most importantly Claire's "counting to three" threat.

 • Also notable is the gun Phil notices in Holbrook's apartment, which Phil later uses in Taste's apartment, and more importantly, when the cops notice Phil and Claire in the car.